 Bethesda, MD 20892

 We have previously conducted RNAi screens to identify synthetic lethal partners of the KRAS oncogene (Luo et al., Cell, 2009).
-Our current effort is focused on elucidating the molecular mechanisms by which these genes support Ras-driven oncogenesis.
-In particular, we are studying how RNA splicing factors (Weng et al., PNAS, 2012) and SUMO ligases (Yu et al., submitted) supports the oncogenic activity of KRAS and how these pathways might be exploited for therapeutic gain.
-Investigation of other candidate synthetic lethal partners of KRAS is also underway.
-Our analysis indicates that cancer cells exhibit non-oncogene addiction to a broad network of genes that act to alleviate oncogenic stress and enable cancer cell survival.
-Therapeutic approaches that exploit non-oncogene addiction should provide new avenues to target cancer cells.
-We are studying bioactive molecules and developing small-molecule inhibitors that target non-oncogene addiction to assess their potentials in cancer therapy.
+Our recent efforts have focused on understanding the molecular mechanisms by which non-oncogene addition pathways support KRAS-driven oncogenesis.
+In particular, we have elucidated the mechanisms by which the RNA splicing factor ERH (Weng et al., PNAS, 2012), the protein SUMOyltation pathway (Yu et al., PNAS, 2015) and the autophagy pathway (Lee et al., PNAS, 2019) support the viability of KRAS mutant cells.
+Our studies indicate that KRAS mutant cells exhibit non-oncogene addiction to a broad network of genes that act to alleviate oncogenic stress.
+We are exploring how our discoveries can be translated with small-molecule inhibitors that target non-oncogene addiction pathways to selectively eliminate cancer cells.

-Positions: To inquire about potential postdoctoral and postbaccalaureate openings, please e-mail a cover letter and C.V. to Dr. Luo.
+Trainee positions: To inquire about potential post-doctoral and post-baccalaureate trainee positions, please e-mail a cover letter and CV to Dr. Luo.

 Read A, Gao S, Batchelor E, Luo J. Flexible CRISPR library construction using parallel oligonucleotide retrieval.
 Nucleic Acids Res.
 2017;45(11):e101.